-While Del Mar has a relatively small community with a population restricted to about 4000 people (approximately), it is still a very popular town.
-Even with a small population, there is a good chance that you will run into a celebrity, businessman, or popular athlete.
+While Del Mar has a relatively small community with a population restricted to about 4000 people (approximately), it is still a trendy town.
+Even with a small population, there is a good chance that you will run into a celebrity, businessman, or famous athlete.

-Del Mar hosts many popular events like the Del Mar Antique Show, San Diego County fair, the Del Mar racetrack, and the Torrey Pines state beach.
+Del Mar hosts many popular events like the Del Mar Antique Show, the San Diego County Fair, the Del Mar racetrack, and the Torrey Pines State Beach.
 Del Mar is also home to pristine beaches, renowned restaurants, and luxury hotels.
 If you are a foodie, visit popular restaurants like Addison and Arterra.
 The county also has no shortage of fun activities, including surfing lessons, a walk at the dog beach, or a hot air balloon ride.